-- 1. securities that are not admitted to trading on a stock exchange or admitted to or included in another organised market but meet the criteria for securities; only equities, equity equivalent securities and profit participation certificates may be purchased.
+- Securities that are not admitted to trading on a stock exchange or admitted to or traded on an organised market but meet the criteria for securities.
 Apart from the traded or admitted securities, a reliable valuation must be available for these securities in the form of a valuation conducted at regular intervals.
 This valuation must be obtained from information provided by the issuer or from a competent financial analysis.
 Appropriate information about the security or the related (i.e. securitised) portfolio that is not admitted to trading or is not traded must be available to the Fund in the form of regular and exact information. - 2.
 Equities from new issues whose terms and conditions of issue require admission to official trading on a stock exchange in a member state of the EU or in another signatory state to the Agreement on the EEA or inclusion in the organised market of a member state of the EU or of another signatory state to the Agreement on the EEA, provided that the admission or inclusion takes place within one year after issuance, and equities from new issues whose admission to trading on a stock exchange or admission to or inclusion in the organised market outside the member states of the EU or outside the other signatory states to the Agreement on the EEA has to be applied for under its issuance conditions, provided that the relevant stock exchange or organised market is permitted by BaFin rules and the admission or inclusion takes place within one year after issuance.